 - Staggering dock appointments to minimize tenant-to-tenant contact.

 - Requiring, on an interim basis, that IMC personnel move all freight, suspending temporarily the practice of lending equipment to tenants.
 Similarly, IMC personnel would have exclusive control of the freight elevators to maintain elevator occupancy in keeping with social distancing protocols, and to ensure that freight elevators do not become an access point to the building, bypassing screening procedures.

 It will not be possible to eliminate entirely the risk that a tenant, employee or visitor will come into contact with the Coronavirus – or with someone who is carrying it – despite the measures outlined above.
-We believe, however, that the proper and consistent implementation of these protocols will make IMC’s campuses as safe as can reasonably be achieved, and far safer than many of the other public environments that our stakeholders will encounter beyond our walls.
+We believe, however, that the proper and consistent implementation of these protocols will make IMC’s campuses as safe as can reasonably be achieved, and far safer than many public environments.